bimdata/simplified-onpremise/README.md

 This project use Docker & Docker Compose to setup a BIMData API.

 ## Prerequisites
   - Docker
   - Docker compose
+  - Access to our Docker registry to be able to download the images

 ## Usage